 Commercial carpenters and cabinet makers nowadays have no choice but to use modern EWP such as plywood, MDF, HDF, OSB, LVL, glulams, etc..
 Unlike new, clean, solid lumber cut with saws and planed with knives to final dimensions, engineered wood products are comprised of wood veneer, chipped wood and/or sawdust glued together by hard adhesives that will harm standard steel tool blades.
 HSS handles these difficult adhesives easily.

 A bigger problem associated with EWP is the extremely hard abrasive particles left embedded in them by the sanding belts used to dimension and smooth them, particles much harder than any heat-treated steel, that will quickly destroy a good high-carbon steel chisel.
 Being much tougher and more abrasion resistant than high-carbon steel, HSS can handle this abrasive residue without being destroyed.
-That does not mean abrasive particles do not scratch and dull HSS atsunomi cutting edges, it just means they won’t chip or break and will keep on cutting longer than HC steel blades.
+That does not mean abrasive particles do not scratch and dull HSS atsunomi cutting edges; After all, silica carbide particles are harder than high-speed steel.
+It just means they won’t chip or break and will keep on cutting longer than HC steel blades.

 Restoration & Remodeling Work

 Another type of work this HSS atsunomi excels at is restoration work, remodeling work, and chisel work around concrete and masonry.